raml-org/raml-spec/versions/raml-10/raml-10.md

 In addition to the properties available in normal type declarations, properties can specify whether they are required and provide an optional default value.

-Note:

-When an Object Type does not contain the "properties" property, the object is assumed to be unconstrained.
-That means, it may contain any properties of any type.

 | Property  | Description |
 |:----------|:----------|
 | default? | Provides default value for a property.